Delaware Restraining Orders

 What can I do if the abuser violates the order?

-Call the police, even if you think it is a minor violation.
-It is a crime and contempt of court if the abuser knowingly violates the order in any way.
-A judge can punish someone for being in contempt of court.
-Violation of the order is punishable by up to one year in jail and/or a fine of up to $2,300.
-In addition, the police should arrest him for violation of the order.
-If convicted, the abuser may be fined or sent to jail.
+If the order is violated, you can call the police, even if you think it is a minor violation.
+It can be a crime and contempt of court if the abuser knowingly violates the order in any way.
+It can be a Class A misdemeanor for intentionally violating the order,1 which is punishable by up to one year in jail, a fine of up to $2,300, or both.2

 How do I change, extend, or cancel my order of protection?